 The Data Integration Gateway (DIG) is the framework for handling communication with systems outside of CMS.

-DIG is a fundamental part of CMS and needs to be running at all times thus it is controlled by Desmond.
+DIG is a fundamental part of CMS and needs to be running at all times thus it is controlled by Sysmond.

 Model Server

 Model Server is the server application for all Wave based client applications as well as the Manpower application and the Table Editor.
 It is the application handling the actual communication with the database.
 The application is configurable and might behave somewhat differently depending on what application it is running.